-The Censusing the Aliens Project facilitated by the Moreton Bay Foundation got underway at the end of September 2019.
+The Censusing the Aliens Project facilitated by the Moreton Bay Foundation got underway at the end of September 2019 and is now complete.
 This project is not concerned with UFOs and extra-terrestrials arriving in Moreton Bay.
 It is about documenting changes in the species living in the Bay.

 Over time animals and plants naturally seek out new places to live, and most of the time these organisms end up in areas which are not suitable for them and so over the short to medium term species tend to occupy the same geographic areas.

 A number of things can disrupt this normal pattern, including human activities which change the nature of the environment at a location, and so make it suitable for a different set of species.
 Examples would include pollution, physical changes to the environment such as building new sea walls and changing the temperature for example by releasing warm water from a power station.
 Human activities can also assist species to find these new habitats by transporting them on the hulls of ships, in ballast water in large cargo vessels or as a stow-away amongst aquaculture stock.

 With global heating we are already seeing examples of species changing their geographic distributions – tropical species are turning up in the sub-tropics, sub-tropical species are invading the temperate zone and temperate species are moving into the polar regions.
 Polar species have no-where to go!

 Moreton Bay is potentially a key site for observing these shifts as it lies at the boundary of the warm waters flowing south along the Queensland coast and the cooler water flowing north from NSW.
 It also receives a large amount of commercial shipping traffic as a result of the successful Port of Brisbane.